MechaMonk/pyRouterJig/installation.md

 ========================

-This approach will likely be a challenge unless you are familiar wit [Python](http://www.python.org), the language that
+This approach will likely be a challenge unless you are familiar working with [Python](http://www.python.org), the language that
 {{ site.codename }} uses.

 {{ site.codename }} depends upon the following [Python](http://www.python.org)